FreedomBen/breakout71/Readme.md

 ## Done

-- boosted perk : stronger foundation (+3 combo, then +4, then +5..)
-- easy cleanup special effect (and X made of particles)
-- added a few levels
-- level end countdown (on mobile and desktop)
-- level start countdown (on mobile)
-- loosing ball is ok during level end countdown
-- new perk : steering
 - reworked level up screen :
   - bigger "level X / Y cleared"
   - upgardes need to all be spent on the same list of perks (to avoid reading too much)